LoganThatcher/LoganThatcher.github.io/StoutKeepTactics.md

 During a player's turn, they have a limited number of actions (represented by AP on the top bar).
 Summoning units takes 1 to 4 AP depending on the unit type (mage, swordsman, archer, or cavalry).
-The player clicks one of the bottom buttons to deploy a new unit and can then placed it on any unoccupied space in the first 3 columns on their side.
+The player clicks one of the bottom buttons to deploy a new unit and can then place it on any unoccupied space in the first 3 columns on their side.

 ![Image of MovementUI](https://loganthatcher.com/images/SKT/MovementUIBig.jpg)